justunsix/automatetheboringstuff-py-tests/src/project/spreadsheet/google-ads-report/README.md

 - Edit the `report.py` and Google ads reports if you would like different columns
 - Download Google ads reports for campaign, locations, and ads
+- Make sure files are using UTF-8 encoding

 ### Report report